superevilstockholm/superevilstockholm/README.md

 # Hi there! 👋 I'm **Rizky Aditya Zaenal**
 ![Profile Views](https://komarev.com/ghpvc/?username=superevilstockholm&color=blueviolet&style=flat-square)
 __*Welcome to my GitHub profile, where creativity meets code! 🚀.
 I am currently studying at SMKN 4 Tangerang and have completed a 7-month internship program at PT.
-Penukal Integritas Indonesia.*__
+Penukal Integritas Indonesia, and also participated in a 2-month Industrial Class Program*__

 > ```print("Hello World😊")```